codeurjc/SquirrelDrey/README.md

 ## Some thoughts about Hazelcast approach compared to other alternatives

 SquirrelDrey framework relies on Hazelcast, but other alternatives could be used.
 In this section we will compare the two current main options available to deal with distribution of algorithms on clusters, taking Hazelcast and Apache Flink as representatives for each approach.
-We will discuss why Hazelcast is the final chosen technology.
+We will also discuss why Hazelcast is the final chosen technology.

 First of all, both frameworks share similar architecures.
 Users can launch slave nodes to build one cluster, and clients that can communicate with the cluster are available to use in Java applications.